 Scheduled features are largely written by freelancers.
 To contribute, please check out the synopsis in the forward features section of this site, and email a proposed contribution to the acting deputy editor Maxine Marshall.
 If this is of relevance, it will be forwarded to the appropriate writer, and an interview will be arranged.
 Please note: names of authors will not be made available.

-Suggestions for forward features are also welcome to Joel Harrison.
+Suggestions for forward features are also welcome.

 All book reviews are approved by the editor and one will be chosen each month to also go in the printed magazine.